cmu-sei/welled/README.md

 will need to download the javascript libraries listed in `slippymap.html` as well as the theme's icons.
 The `slippymap.html` file should also be updated to reflect the appropriate hostname for your map server.
+For testing, you may wish to set the map server to https://tile.openstreetmap.org.
+By default, `gelled` will cache these files locally so that it does not need to execute multiple HTTP requests for the same file.
+Beware of the disk usage for the `/tmp/gelled` directory.

 ## Example command to create serial devices
 ```